333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Professional carpenter bees treatment across Evergreen.
 Wood-boring bees that drill perfect 1/2-inch holes in eaves and decks.

-Carpenter Bees are a recurring concern across the Denver metro, and Evergreen is no exception.
+Carpenter Bees are a recurring concern across the Denver Metro Area, and Evergreen is no exception.
 Evergreen sits in the foothills west of Denver at 7,000+ feet elevation, surrounded by pine and aspen forest, meadows, and open mountain terrain.
 Bear Creek runs through town.
 Almost every property is within minutes of forest and wildlife habitat.
 Carpenter bees love unfinished cedar, redwood, fir, and pine — especially deck rails, eave fascia, fence posts, and outbuilding framing in sun-exposed locations.

 Front Range homes with heavy cedar siding and unfinished deck construction experience persistent carpenter bee damage.
 Older fences, log structures, and pergolas are particularly vulnerable.
 In Evergreen specifically, forest and meadow adjacency drive intense rodent (mice, voles, woodrats), wildlife (bats, squirrels), and carpenter ant pressure. deep winter snow cover protects vole populations. mountain construction style means more wood-on-soil contact and more chronic carpenter ant and carpenter bee pressure. compounds the picture — meaning Evergreen homes face carpenter bees pressure that's distinct from the metro average.